 - But don’t post too much.
 How often you should post depends on the social media site and your audience.
 But never overwhelm your audience with posts.
 If you’re hitting more than 10 posts in a day you’re definitely overdoing it.

 - Don’t post anything private or sensitive.
 As an educational institution we have a commitment to respect the privacy of our students.
 Familiarize yourself with FERPA guidelines and always err on the safe side when sharing information about individuals.

 - Know your audience.
 Knowing who you’re trying to reach will change how and what you share.
 Students, parents, and alumni all engage with social media accounts differently.
-Knowing your audience prefered platform will help share your message.
+Knowing your audience's preferred platform will help share your message.

 - Beware of short cuts.
 Many social media management tools allow you to post content to multiple platforms at once.
 While this is convenient, be aware that because each platform has a specific character count, there is a good chance your message will be abruptly cut off on certain platforms (most likely Twitter), leading to awkward and sometimes unwanted messaging.

 - Do not engage with vulgar/inappropriate comments.
 Negative comments are a part of social media.
-As a general rule, no Swarthmore College accounts should delete comments unless they are deemed inappropriate.
+As a general rule, no Swarthmore College accounts should delete comments unless they are deemed inappropriate or threatening.
 If you have a question about what to do with negative/inappropriate comments, please contact the communications office.

 - Use captions for videos.
 More than 60% of viewers watch social video without sound.
-Applys for Facebook, Twitter, Snapchat and Instagram.
+Applies for Facebook, Twitter, Snapchat and Instagram.

 Platform-specific Best Practices